fdecampredon/react-typescript/Readme.md

 React.renderComponent(new HelloMessage({ name: 'Jhon' }), mountNode);
 ```

-the 2 generic type passed to ReactComponentBase correspond to the desired type for the 'props' and 'state' of a react component.
+the 2 generic types passed to ReactComponentBase correspond to the desired type for the 'props' and 'state' of a react component.

 ## Mixins